Dr Ana Grgic

 Grgic, Ana.
 (Forthcoming) Early cinema in the Balkans: Geopolitics, Archives and Cultural Memory.
 Amsterdam: Amsterdam University Press.

 Papadimitriou, Lydia and Grgic, Ana. (eds.)
-(Forthcoming) Contemporary Balkan Cinema: Transnational Exchanges and Global Circuits.
+(2020) Contemporary Balkan Cinema: Transnational Exchanges and Global Circuits.
 Edinburgh: Edinburgh University Press.

 Journal Special Issue